Advertisement

 Additional Notes

-Pre-application lottery opportunity for Fletcher Gardens, a senior (62 years old or older only) community.
-It will remain open until 200 applications are reached.
-As of 1/25/2026, there have been 90 applications.
+Pre-application lottery opportunity for Fletcher Gardens (62 years or older).
+Open until 200 applications are reached.
+As of 3/25/2026, 100 applications have been received.

 Other Programs